ostheperson/pubsub-broadcaster/README.md

 # Pub/Sub Broadcaster

 A simple Go library for fanning out Pub/Sub messages to many clients.
-Following the principle of letting worker crash in a controlled way.

 ## What It Does

-*   **Manager:** Makes and manages broadcasters.
+*   **Manager:** Creates and manages broadcasters.
 *   **Broadcaster:** Grabs messages from a pub/sub topic and sends them to all clients.

 ## How It Works